 In the comfort of the Maryland Plastic Surgery Center Medical Spa, Dr. Adam Summers personally performs more aggressive microdermabrasion procedures to effectively treat raised scars, depressed scars, and pigmentation disorders.
 In this case, patients may experience several days of healing as new, fresh skin grows into the area.

-The following skin conditions may be improved with microdermabrasion treatments at the Maryland Plastic Surgery Center Medical Spa:
+The following skin conditions may be improved with microdermabrasion treatments at Maryland Plastic Surgery Center and PURE Med Spa:

 It is important to avoid excess sun exposure for one week prior to a microdermabrasion treatment – sunburned skin will not be treated.
 All makeup products will be removed prior to the treatment.
 For maximal comfort, men should shave 1-2 hours prior to the microdermabrasion treatment.
 Do not perform any home peel, exfoliation scrub, or acid application (e.g. glycolic acid, salysilic acid, lactic acid) for 48 hours prior to the microdermabrasion treatment.
 Patients with ethnic skin who require aggressive treatments may be started on a skin lightening cream one month prior to the procedure to reduce inflammatory hyperpigmentation responses.